FAQ

 My other compact camera for travel and lifestyle capture is a Panasonic Lumix DMC-ZS10 It has a versatile Leica lens that ranges from ultra wide-angle to long zoom, which is great for landscape and detail photography.
 It features a built-in sensor that can record full-HD videos; it can shoot in 3D photo mode; and has an intuitive touch screen which allows control of zoom, auto focus, shutter, and playback.

-For more professional shooting, or when I have to get really serious about my food stills, I use a Canon EOS Rebel Xti/400D Reliable digital single lens reflex (SLR), and overall great camera with lots of useful features.
+For more professional shooting, or when I have to get really serious about my food stills, I use a "vintage" Canon EOS Rebel Xti/400D reliable digital single lens reflex (SLR), and overall great camera with lots of useful features.
 Perfect for those wide open, shallow depth-of-field buttery images of mouthwatering food.
-I love the Rebel's compact size and reduced weight, which makes it easier to carry along at markets, wine tastings while skipping on cobblestones with my little boy.
+I love the Rebel's compact size and reduced weight, which makes it easier to carry along at markets, wine tastings, or while skipping on cobblestones with my little boy.

-My mother gave me her vintage 1970s Rolleiflex medium format twin lens reflex (TLR) camera, and I am hunting for film to start shooting with it!
+My mother gave me her pristine 1970s Rolleiflex medium format twin lens reflex (TLR) camera, and I am hunting for film to start shooting with it!

-I've also recently fallen in love with the Instagram iPhone app, which allows lots of fun editing, beautifying filters and quick sharing options.
+I've also recently fallen in love with mobile photography through iPhone apps, which allow lots of fun editing, beautifying filters and quick sharing options.
+Check out my mobile photography on Flickr, Instagram, Tumblr and EyeEm.
+Fun storytelling photo apps I also use are Steller and Momentage.

 In the kitchen, where does the inspiration come from?